Navan RFC

 Rugby was not a very popular game at the time, but despite this, Navan won the Ryan Midland cup in 1929, under the management of W.M.
 Kirk, and captained by Pappy Russell.
 The teams discipline was exemplary and the fact that most players abstained from alcoholic drink demonstrates their blinkered commitment.

-The club reached its first Town’s Cup final in the early 1930s against Carlow but lost out when the opposition won an injury time penalty and won by three points
+The club reached its first Town’s Cup final in the early 1930s against Carlow but lost out when the opposition scored an injury time penalty to win by three points

 Like most organisations, the club had its good and bad days.
 The decades following WWII were particularly harsh and in 1962, thirty-seven years after its formation, the club had no grounds or pavilion.
 There were two alternatives-to close down the club or to provide new headquarters for the club.
 Imagination, courage and daring now prevailed.
 Money was borrowed, a good field was purchased on the Dublin Rd and plans began for a €14,400 clubhouse.
 The project was completed in 1964